More Than 400 Have Called Pennsylvania's Hotline Since Clergy Sex Abuse Report

 "We have many victims that sit in the wings and that don't say anything," Hamilton said.

 Joe Grace, with the Pennsylvania attorney general's office, said he hopes many of those whose cases remain unknown will step forward.
-After all, the cases generated from the two-year-old clergy-abuse hotline helped shape the nearly 900 pages of grand jury findings.
-And investigators are listening to all the new calls of horrific abuse, committing to vetting each one and pursuing them as far as the law will allow.
+After all, cases generated from the 2-year-old clergy-abuse hotline helped to shape the nearly 900 pages of grand jury findings.
+And investigators are listening to all the new calls of horrific abuse and committing to vetting each one and pursuing them as far as the law will allow.

 "They're recording facts," Grace said of the state agents on the other side of the phone calls.
 "And then decisions will be made – and are being made – to investigate further where it is appropriate."